QueNerguy/WikiQuedia/content/I Notes/Calculus I/Differentiation.md

 [^extremum]: An extremum is the greatest value a graph reaches compared to the points to the left and right.
 This could be either __1:__ a local extreme, meaning that there might be other more extreme values on the graph, but this point is still higher than it's surrounding points.
 There can be infinite local extremes.
 Or __2:__ a global extreme.
 This is where the graph of the function reaches its absolute extreme.
 There can be only two global extremes, a minimum and a maximum value that no other point reaches. <br>See: [Wikipedia - Maximum and minimum](https://en.wikipedia.org/wiki/Maximum_and_minimum).
 [^differentiationchain]: Wikipedia, *Differentiation rules*, _Chain rule_, [link](https://en.wikipedia.org/wiki/Differentiation_rules#Chain_rule).
 [^differentiationproduct]: Wikipedia, *Differentiation rules*, _Product rule_, [link](https://en.wikipedia.org/wiki/Differentiation_rules#Product_rule).
+[^ermackchually]: *Technically speaking* this isn't the correct way to describe these derivatives.
+The $dy/dx$ is an operator onto itself and can't be broken up into pieces if we want to be completely rigorous.
+However, it is still possible to *act* as if it is a fraction.
+In essence the treatment of the $dy/dx$ operator as a fraction made up of differential $dy$ and $dx$ avoids using the [Jacobian matrix](Jacobian%20Matrix) to arrive at the same final form.
 1. R. A. Adams, C. Essex, _Calculus A Complete Course_, 9th ed, CA.
 2. Openstax, _Calculus Volume 1_, [link](https://openstax.org/details/books/calculus-volume-1).
 3. Openstax, _Calculus Volume 2_, [link](https://openstax.org/details/books/calculus-volume-2).